YAMABASS80/terraform-skeleton/README.md

-# Terraform Sample Skelton
+# Terraform Sample Skeleton
-Sample Terraform file layout (Skelton) example.
+Sample Terraform file layout (Skeleton) example.
 There are many ways to layout files in a practical application development using Terraform, however I want to provide an example file layout so that early Terraform learner can start quickly.

+_Modularize_ is a holy grail for any type of software development.
+In Terraform, it's also applied.
+This skeleton may give you an idea to lay out the files meaningfully to follow to modularize your Terraform code.

 **I welcome your feedback!**
 # Layout